Author Archives: Sebastian Marquez

 The Year of the Community Forest

-DLNR here in Hawai`i has for the last few years given a theme to each year to highlight different components of conservation here.
+DLNR here in Hawai`i has for the last few years given a theme for each year to highlight different components of local conservation.
 A few years back was about Achatinella tree snails, last year was about native forest birds.
 This … Continue reading

 Posted in Sharing the planet | Tagged | Leave a comment